 Just like any other service, quality has a price.
 The eye area is especially sensitive and this is why you should never compromise on quality.

 For instance, I have once received a client from another salon that had cluster lashes applied to her lashes!
 Cluster lashes refer to several eyelash extensions that are glued together by the manufacturer.

 Because these already have glue on, the total glue at the root the lash tech has to apply onto extensions goes overboard and ends up weighing down on your natural eyelashes.
-This can easily damage your natural lashes.
+This can easily ruin your natural lashes.

 Make sure you pay the right amount (not too much, not too little) to get quality extensions that will avoid damaging your natural lashes.